Glittering Stones » About Diamond

 South Africa is the major producer of diamonds.
 Sixty five percent of world’s diamond is found from this country.

-Mostly diamonds use to form under hundred miles below the ground, but some forms beneath four hundred miles.
-This type of diamonds is called extra terrestrial diamonds formed by an asteroid impact.
+Mostly diamonds use to form under a hundred miles below the ground, but some forms beneath four hundred miles.
+These types of diamonds are called extra terrestrial diamonds formed by an asteroid impact.
 These types are also called carbonado.